brikesh987/TextToNumber/WordToNumber/ReadMe.txt

 -> It has two public functions:
 		IsValidNumber - Checks if the string is valid
 			TODO WordsInValidOrder function which would check the order of words to make sure the text is a valid number TODO The validation logic can be abstracted to simple IValidate interface and have few validators run through the input reducing the responsibility of the StringToNumberConverter class
 			TODO: Implement ConvertTo which converts a number to it's text form
+			TODO: Check for overflow

 		ConvertTo - Converts the given string to the number format This function does some input validation and then finds the place values aka scale or the power of 10 the number needs to mulplied
 			It then breaks the word array on the index of those place values and makes recursive call to compute the value in each half and sum them

-	Known Issues or Items to Enhance:
+	Known Items to Enhance:
 		It doesn't accept the number in certain format like with -.
 For example "twenty-four" It's doesn't auto correct the spelling and infer the words The order of the words has be correct, it doesn't yet validate that